 But if you want a hands-free connection, select Bluetooth headphones.
 Both wired and Bluetooth headphones have their pros and cons.
 Wired headphones don’t give you a movability option, but you can use Bluetooth headphones up to a distance of 30 feet.

 But the wired headphones don’t need any charging, and you can use them as long as you want.
-You can’t use Bluetooth headphones for more than 5 to 6 hours because they don’t have much battery power.
+You can’t use Bluetooth headphones for 5 to 6 hours because they have little battery power.

-Bluetooth headphone automatic disconnection is not a common issue in old or noncompatible headphones.
+Bluetooth headphone automatic disconnection is not a common issue in old or non-compatible headphones.
 It could also be due to hardware or software issues.
-The most common hardware issues are physical damage, distance, or battery damage.
+The most common hardware issues are physical, distance, or battery damage.